 Once you are done registering, you will need to verify your account through text or call.
 Once verified, you can easily start selling on Amazon.
 Log into your account to check out Amazon’s seller dashboard.

-Listing Your Products on Amazon
+How to Listing Your Selling Products on Amazon

 From your dashboard, head over to the “Inventory” tab and click “Add a product.”